Flag of South Korea: Flag days

+Apart from these days, the Government of South Korea and local authorities in South Korea also call for the display of taegukgi in other days under special conditions.

+Laws on desecrations

-The South Korean flag is considered by a large part of the country's citizens to represent the "Korean race" rather than solely the South Korean state; consequently flag desecration by the country's citizens is rare when compared to other countries, where citizens may desecrate their own national flags as political statements.
+The South Korean flag is considered by a large part of the country's citizens to represent the "Korean ethnos" rather than solely the South Korean state; consequently flag desecration by the country's citizens is rare when compared to other countries, where citizens may desecrate their own national flags as political statements.
 Thus those South Korean citizens opposed to the state's actions or even its existence will still treat their national flag with reverence and respect: "There is therefore none of the parodying or deliberate desecration of the state flag that one encounters in the countercultures of other countries."

 Regardless of frequency, the South Korean Criminal Act punishes desecration of the South Korean national flag in various ways: